 My consultation hour is always open to answer questions and guide you through.

-I'm the founder of BOC Institute, one of the renowned consulting and executive search agencies for international companies operating in Slovenia and South-East Europe.
+I'm the founder of BOC Institute, one of the renowned consulting agencies for international companies operating in Slovenia and South-East Europe.

 I coach CEOs and top managers 1:1 worldwide.
 I'm here to save you time, energy, and money through your objectives, decision-making, and leadership development.
 I understand we can change the world one coaching session at a time!